Marijuana Possession Defense Lawyer in Orlando

 Again relating to the issue of weight, sometimes in prosecuting for marijuana plants, prosecutors or law enforcement will charge the marijuana by weight as opposed to the number of plants (generally to come up with the most serious charges possible).
 They can weigh the “root ball”, but are generally not permitted to add in all the extra weight of soil/dirt that can be attached to the root ball.

-If you or a family member or friend has been charged with possession of marijuana or with trafficking of marijuana in Orlando, Central Florida it is very important that you seek the legal advice of a highly experienced marijuana defense attorney.
+If you, a family member or a friend has been charged with possession of marijuana or with trafficking of marijuana in Orlando, or anywhere in Central Florida it is very important that you immediately seek the legal advice of a highly experienced marijuana defense attorney.
 Do not take these charges lightly as they can have major and long lasting effects on your life, including being sentenced to a lengthy prison time.
-Orlando Marijuana Defense Lawyer David P. Hill is here for you!
+Marijuana Defense Lawyer David P. Hill is here for you!
 We have counseled and guided successfully hundreds of people over the years through the courts in these complex statutes that cover these offenses.
 We will mount an aggressive defense for your charges, and get you the help you need to put them behind you.
 Contact us immediately!
 We have a 24-hour emergency answering service at (407) 648-0006.
-You may also fill out our online form or send us an email at firstname.lastname@example.org.
+You may also fill out our online form provided on this page or send us an email at firstname.lastname@example.org.
 We offer a free initial consultation and keep all your information under the strictest confidentiality.

 - Drug Trafficking Defense